Simeone Foundation Museum

 The collection begins with a race car from 1909 and continues to the mid-1970s.
 As you walk through the museum, you’ll see how technology has evolved in just seven decades of racing.

-Like Philadelphia’s famed Barnes Foundation collection of paintings, the Simeone Foundation exhibition is a personal collection, driven by Dr. Fred Simeone’s singular vision of how the collection should be arranged.
+Like the collection of paintings at Philadelphia’s famed Barnes Foundation, the Simeone Foundation exhibition is a personal collection, driven by Dr. Fred Simeone’s singular vision of how the collection should be arranged.
 The central theme of the Simeone Foundation collection is “The Spirit of Competition.”

 The cars are displayed in dioramas representing the famous race courses where the cars actually competed — such as Watkins Glen, Bonneville, Sebring, the Mille Miglia and Le Mans — so you can relive history while you peruse the collection.